IslamMahabub/project-auth/README.md

-## Konna
+##  Project Info
 Using this app we can login using default email and password You can also use a google account, Mobile OTP will be other options for login.

-I use Queue for huge no of email sending
+Use Queue for huge no of email sending

-Application has Role-based Access for authorization So we can create any kind of role with specific permission

-Users can access the system based on assign Role
+Application has Role-based Access for authorization So we can create any kind of role with specific permission.Users can access the system based on assign Role

 ## Installation